syncfusion-content/blazor-docs/blazor/datagrid/virtualization.md

 N> The collapsed/expanded state will persist only for local dataSource while scrolling.

+N> When enable autofit columns with column virtualization, AutoFit/ AutoFitAll width is applied only for the columns which are in the view port.

 ## Enable Cell placeholder during Virtualization

 This enable cell placeholder during virtualization feature much of a muchness of row virtualization and column virtualization feature and the difference is loading placeholder indicator was shown on the cells while loading the new data.
 Also same set of DOM elements is reused to improve performance.